jesse-spevack/math_game/readme.md

-# Math Game is a game to help my kids learn math
+# Math Game
+A game to help my kids learn math

 ## TODO
 - [ ] Correct a wrong answer